Allied health professional holding a clipboard during an informed consent discussion with a seated patient

 Informed consent is essential to providing ethical and high-quality care in allied health professions.
 It ensures that you are fully informed, actively involved in decisions about your care, and that your rights are respected.

 By understanding and participating in the informed consent process, you can make empowered choices about your health and strengthen the trust between you and your healthcare provider.
-If you have any questions or concerns, especially regarding the care provided at Brunswick Health, please don’t hesitate to speak directly with your treating contractor.
+If you have any questions or concerns, especially regarding the care provided, please don’t hesitate to speak directly with your treating contractor.

 Google 5 Star Reviews for Brunswick Health